 The purpose of sex

 The Orthodox position on contraception and birth control only somewhat mirrors that of the Roman Catholic church, which historically understood sex as a purely procreative act.
 Over time, Catholicism has embraced the unitive aspects of marriage as well.
-But to this day it still insists that possibility of procreation is essential anytime a husband and wife engage in sexual intercourse.
+But to this day it insists that possibility of procreation is essential anytime a husband and wife engage in sexual intercourse.

 The Eastern Orthodox Church, on the other hand, views human sexuality as beautiful when ordered according to God’s design.
 She also always highlights multiple purposes for sex.
 To the Orthodox, intimate union and protection against the selfish abuse of sex are just as important as procreation.
 And while it may be ideal that all three purposes are present in every marital sexual act, nowhere are we taught we must always have all three.